 - You may be able to place your home in a Medicaid Trust and reside there for as long as you live.

 - You can name the trustee of your choosing, as long as it is not your spouse.

 If you would like to find out if a Medicaid Trust is right for you, your best option is to consult with an experienced estate planning attorney.
 The team of attorneys at Pearson Butler has over 300 years of collective experience and can provide accurate insight to help you make the right choices about your or a loved one’s long-term care.

 Contact Pearson Butler today at (800) 265-2314 to learn more about Medicaid Asset Protection Trusts.
-The firm serves all of Utah from offices in Bountiful, South Jordan, and American Fork.
+The firm serves all of Utah from offices in Bountiful, South Jordan, and Utah County.